ashfaque/unGSTfy_PyQt/README.md

 - In another class create object of this controller.py class `MainWindowController` and invoke that screen to display.
 - If invoking for the first time in main.py invoke the mainwindow class, `MainWindowController` in it.

+- Never ever import any of your custom python modules in any of your [config/](config/) dir files.

 Using Python Version: 3.10.11